connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The right hand marker of the graph can be set to a special marker, such as 'end', or another designation.
+The right hand marker of the chart can be set to a special marker, such as 'end', or another designation.

 </td>
 </tr>